Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

 To determine the ME precisely, we perform a systematic finite-size scaling analysis of the IPR and compute the quantity

 For all values of $V$ and $E$, and for large enough system lengths, we find either $\tau = 0 \pm 0.2$ or $\tau = 1 \pm 0.2$~\cite{note:SupplMat}.
-It shows the existence of a sharp localization transition (ME) between bands of localized states ($\tau \simeq 0$) at low energy and bands of extended states ($\tau \simeq 1$) at high energy.
-No intermediate behaviour is found in the thermodynamic limit.
+It shows the existence of a sharp localization transition (ME) between localized states ($\tau \simeq 0$) at low energy and extended states ($\tau \simeq 1$) at high energy.
+No intermediate behavior is found in the thermodynamic limit.
 The ME $\Ec$ is then accurately determined as the energy of the transition point between the two values.

-The results are plotted on Fig.~\ref{fig:IPReqLatt}(a) (black dots).
-In all cases, we find that the ME is in an energy band gap.
+The results are plotted in Fig.~\ref{fig:IPReqLatt}(a) (black dots).
+In all cases, we find that the ME is in an energy gap.
 While it is clearly seen for some potential amplitudes (\eg\ for $5.2 \lesssim V \lesssim 8.5$), it is more elusive for some other values (\eg\ for $V/\Er \gtrsim 8.5$), see Fig.~\ref{fig:IPReqLatt}(a).
-In the latter case, however, it can be seen by zooming in the figure.
-More fundamentally, it is a direct consequence of the fractal behaviour of the energy spectrum, as we discuss now.
+In the latter case, however, it can be seen by enlarging the figure~\cite{note:SupplMat}.
+More fundamentally, it is a direct consequence of the fractal behavior of the energy spectrum, as we discuss now.